 Origins in Medical Sterilization

 The concept of “fogging” for disinfection (i.e. aerosolizing disinfectants) traces back to the 19th century.
+Use in operating rooms, surgical suites.

 Early machines were large, industrial units—about the size of refrigerators—and very costly, making them impractical for residential use.